GeoMaciolek/steamvr-clean-reinstall/README.md

 * Makes certain assumptions about install folders
   * This should be OK for SteamVR, but not for other games/apps if needed
   * Could read `InstallLocation` from `HKLM\SOFTWARE\Microsoft\Windows\CurrentVersion\Uninstall\Steam App 250820`
+  * Could also use the uninstall path from the same!

 ## Credits & Thanks